 In the beginning, the mission of the Blanchet House was to provide free hot meals to those individuals who found it difficult, for many reasons, to provide for themselves.
 Armed with a resolve to make a difference the founding fathers, with help from donors and donations alike, were determined to offer up one of life’s basic needs-food.

-Today, Blanchet offers breakfast, lunch and dinner six days a week, with Sundays being a day of rest.
-With frequent donations from various food partners throughout the city, Blanchet is able to serve up generous portions of fruit salads, garden salads and whatever the main entrée happens to be on that particular day.
+Today, Blanchet offers breakfast, lunch and dinner six days a week, with Sundays being a day of rest for the working residents of the house.
+With frequent donations from various food partners throughout the city, Blanchet is able to serve a generous portion of fruit, vegetables and salad along side a main entree at every meal.

-To further assist the community, Blanchet operates a transitional shelter program for men struggling with addictions, unemployment or home and family issues.
-Currently, 27 men live above the dining hall and there’s always a waiting list with regards to the housing component.
-In exchange for room and board, the men must volunteer six to seven hours per day, six days a week, on either the morning or afternoon shifts.
+To further assist the community, Blanchet operates a transitional shelter program for men struggling with addictions, unemployment, mental health and family issues.
+Currently, over 40 men live above the dining hall.
+We are nearing capacity.
+In exchange for room and board, the men must volunteer six to seven hours per day, six days a week in the kitchen, dining room or house.
 They must adhere to certain rules and regulations, but most importantly, they must abstain from using drugs or alcohol while being part of the Blanchet community.

 The Story of Blanchet House

 Under the guidance and prodding of the late Fr.
-Francis Kennard, eight University of Portland graduates searched for a location in downtown Portland to carry on their mission of service.
-At the corner of NW 4th and Glisan they found their building and quickly went to work cleaning.
+Francis Kennard, eight University of Portland graduates searched for a location in downtown Portland to carry out their mission of service.
+At the corner of NW 4th Avenue and Glisan they found their building and quickly went to work cleaning it up.
 Once they paid their first month’s rent of $35 they were ready to open.
 On February 11, 1952 they offered their first free hot meal, a simple offering of beans, bread, butter and coffee.
 Inspired by Dorothy Day’s Catholic Worker Movement in New York City, the name was officially changed to the Blanchet House of Hospitality.

-In this same year a second house was purchased on NW 18th street.
-This house was designed to house men on a longer term basis so they might have a better opportunity to seek employment.
-The house later became the Riley House, named after the longtime manager of Blanchet, Al Riley.
+In this same year a second house was purchased on NW 18th Ave.
+The plan was to use this building to house men on a longer term basis so they might have a better opportunity to seek employment.
+The house became known as the Riley House, named after the longtime manager of Blanchet, Al Riley.
 Al Riley became the manager of Blanchet in 1960 and served in that post for 38 years, until his passing in 1998.

 During the many years after 1960, Blanchet increased the number of meals it served and the breadth of services it provided.
 It became an important institution in the social fabric of downtown Portland.

 In 2002, the 50th Anniversary of Blanchet was celebrated.
-A transition took place when the original Board members turned the organization over to a largely new group of Board Members, however ties between the two groups of individuals remained strong.
+A transition took place when the original board members turned the organization over to a new group of board members.
+Ties between the two boards remained strong as many of the new members were related in some way to the original board.

 In 2004, Brian Ferschweiler was named Executive Director of the Blanchet House and help that position until 2013.
 During Brian’s nine plus years in that leadership position, the Blanchet House expanded the number of meals served, increased food donations to record levels and reached out and attracted many new volunteers.
 On May 1, 2014 the Board of directors welcomed Greg Baker as the new Executive Director of the Blanchet House of Hospitality.

 Today, Blanchet serves between 29,000 and 33,000 meals each month.
 In 2013 alone, 341, 557 meals were served to the hungry and homeless of Portland, making BHH one of the largest feeding sites in the State of Oregon.
 It has been estimated that since its inception, Blanchet has served over 15,000,000 meals to those in need.
-Besides the Executive Director, Blanchet employs a Building and Food Services Manager, Resident Program and Transitional Housing Manager, a Farm Manager, two full time case managers, and a full time executive assistant.
-In 2013 over 19000 volunteers devoted their time and talents to support the mission of the Blanchet House of Hospitality.
+In addition to the Executive Director, Blanchet House employs a Development Director, a Communications Manager, a Building and Food Services Manager, a Resident Program and Transitional Housing Manager, a Farm Manager, two Case Managers, and an executive assistant.
+In 2013 over 19,000 volunteers devoted their time and talents to support the mission of the Blanchet House of Hospitality.
 Many of those volunteers were high school students, learning at an early age the importance of service to others.

 If you are interested in learning more about the Blanchet House and its history, please contact Executive Director, Greg Baker at 503-241-4340 or email him at firstname.lastname@example.org.